-Context: Public health and health care.
-Weight is an overall measure of body size that does not distinguish between fat and muscle.
+Admin. status: CURRENT 1/07/1998 Identifying and de finitional attribu tes Knowledgebase ID: 000366 Version number: 1 Data element type: DATA ELEMENT Definition: A person's self-reported weight (body mass) without any clothing or in light indoor clothes.
+Context: Public health and health care: Weight is an overall measure of body size that does not distinguish between fat and muscle.
 Weight is an indicator of nutrition status and health status.
-Low prepregnancy weight is an indicator of poorer gestational outcome in women (Kramer 1988).
+Low pre- pregnancy weight is an indicator of poorer gestational outcome in women (Kramer 1988).
 Low weight is also associated with osteoporosis.
 In general, change in weight is of interest in adults because it is an indicator of changing health status.
-It is used to enable the calculation of body mass index which requires the measurement of height and weight.

-Relational and representational attributes Datatype: Numeric Representational form: QUANTITATIVE VALUE Field size: Min.
+It is used to enable t measurement of hei the calculation of body mass index which requires the ght and weight.
+Relational and rep presentational at tributes Datatype: Numeric Fie eld size: Min.
 2 Max.
-3 Representational layout: NNN Data domain:

-Guide for use: If self-reported body mass (weight) is unknown, code 888 If self-reported body mass (weight) is not responded to, code 999 Verification rules:

-Collection methods: The method of data collection, e.g. face to face interview, telephone interview or self-completion questionnaire, can affect survey estimates and should be reported.
-The data collection form should include a question asking the respondent what their weight is.
+3 Layout: NNN Guide for use: If self-reported body mass (weight) is unknown, code 888 If self-reported body mass (weight) is not responded to, code 999 Collection methods: Is: The method of data collection, e.g. face to face interview, telephone interview self-completion questionnaire, can affect survey estimates and should be re The data collection form should include a question asking the respondent what their weight is.
 For example, the ABS National Health Survey 1989-90 included the question 'How much do you weigh without clothes and shoes'?.
 The data collection form should allow for both metric (to the nearest 1 kg) and imperial (to the nearest 1 lb) units to be recorded.
-If practical, it is preferable to enter the raw data into the data base before conversion of measures in imperial units to metric.
-However, if this is not possible, weight reported in imperial units can be converted to metric prior to data entry using a conversion factor of $0.454~\rm kg$ to $1~\rm lb$.
-Rounding to the nearest 1 kg will be required for measures converted to metric prior to data entry, and may be required for data reported in metric units to a greater level of precision than the nearest 1 kg.
-The following rounding conventions are desirable to reduce systematic over reporting (Armitage and Berry 1994): nnn.x where x < 5 - round down, e.g. 72.2 kg would be rounded to 72 kg. nnn.x where x > 5 - round up, e.g. 72.7 kg would be rounded to 73 kg. nnn.x where x = 5-round to the nearest even number, e.g. 72.5 kg would be rounded to 72 kg, while 73.5 kg would be rounded to 74 kg.
+If practical, it is preferable to enter the raw data into the data base befor conversion of measures in imperial units to metric.
+However, if this is possible, weight reported in imperial units can be converted to metric data entry using a conversion factor of 0.454 kg to the lb. ures in imperial units to metric.
+However, if this is not ported in imperial units can be converted to metric prior to Rounding to the nearest 1 kg will be required for measures converted to metric prior to data entry, and may be required for data reported in metric units to a greater level of precision than the nearest 1 kg.
+The following rounding conventions are desirable to reduce systematic over reporting (Armitage and Berry 1994): nnn.x where $x < 5 - round down, e.g. 72.2 kg would be rounded to 72 kg$ round down, e.g. 72.2 kg would be rounded to 72 kg. nnn.x where $x > 5$ - round up, e.g. 72.7 kg would be rounded to 73 kg. nnn.x where x = 5-round to the nearest even number, e.g. 72.5 kg would be rounded to 72 kg, while 73.5 kg would be rounded to 74 kg.
 It is recommended that in population surveys, sociodemographic data including ethnicity should be collected, as well as other risk factors including physiological status (e.g. pregnancy), physical activity, smoking and alcohol consumption.
-Adult weight-self-reported (continued) Collection methods (continued):

 Summary statistics may need to be adjusted for these variables.

-National health data elements currently exist for sex, date of birth, country of birth and Indigenous status.
+Collection methods National health data elements currently exist for sex, date of birth, country of (continued): birth and Indigenous Status.
 Data elements are being developed for physical activity and smoking.

 Related data: is used in the calculation of Adult body mass index, version 1

-Administrative attributes

-Source document: